Lost-Fables/TicketPlugin/README.md

 DONE: Still able to see one's open tickets

-You are able to check any tickets assigned to the appropriate team(s) you're part of.
+DONE: You are able to check any tickets assigned to the appropriate team(s) you're part of.

 Leave comments for Staff-Only or for the Player